Yard Sale Signage: Make it Easier for Treasure Hunters!

 And culdesaccool has, naturally some ultra cool and fun signs offered freely for printing.

 There is another problem that is the opposite of unreadable signs and that is signs that have been left up for weeks after the sale is over.
-(You know who you are.)
+(And you know who you are.)
 Regulars, like ourselves, remember many of them from prior weeks and ignore them.
 Also, in damp weather they wilt like last week’s lettuce and give themselves away.
 However there have been many times we have arrived at an address posted on a sign only to find that there is no sale there.
 We have been tempted to bang on the door and wave the signs in their faces, but who has time for that?
 Be courteous and take your signs down after your sale, people!

 In the last few years, apps have become available to help people find yard sales using their smart phone or tablet.
 The one we use is “Yard Sale Treasure Map.”
 Any yard sale posted on Craigslist shows up on a map in the app marked with a red marker.
 Tap on the marker and it gives more info.
 You can set it to show sales on the day you are sale-ing and show sales from 2 to 30 miles away.
 The app can create a route for you if you would like but that does not take into account any rogue signs you might pass.
 You can post pictures as well, which you could never do in a newspaper ad.
 This is where you post all the information you want your customers to know.
 No earlybirds?
 No problem, just say so.
 The best part about the yard sale app is that it is FREE to post on Craigslist.
 When posting your sale to the app be sure to position the marker on the map where it belongs.
 We have seen markers that were in totally the wrong neighborhood which just proves that computers don’t know everything.